52North/smartSensorEditor/README.md

 The smartEditor uses the Spring Framework.
 For functionalities which should be easily adapted and extended the smartEditor uses XML and XSLT files.
 So the most added files are XML, XSLT, .properties and .groovy files.
 For the front end java server pages (jsp) are used.
 The back end runs on java.
 To test the implemented code several JUnit tests were written.

-The following files of the smartEditor project needed to be modified:
+The following files of the smartEditor-api sub project are needed to be modified:

 - SaveLocalController.java within the package de.conterra.smarteditor.controller
  " lFileId=lUtil.evaluateAsString("//sml:member/sml:System/sml:identification/sml:IdentifierList/sml:identifier/sml:Te  rm[@definition='urn:ogc:def:identifier:OGC:1.0:uniqueID']/sml:value/text()", lDoc); "